Bodies of woman, 42, and 17-year-old girl found in Hampshire as probe launched

 Police say their deaths are currently being treated as ‘unexplained’

-Police have launched an investigation after a teenage girl and a woman were found dead at a property in Hampshire.
+A woman and a 17-year-old girl have been found dead at a property in Hampshire.

-Police say the two bodies were found at a property in Shorefield Road, Downton, near to Milford-on-Sea, on Thursday, 29 December.
+Hampshire Police said the two bodies were found in Shorefield Road, Downton, near to Milford-on-Sea, on 29 December.

-Police have said their deaths are being treated as “unexplained” but not suspicious.
+The force said the deaths of the teenager and 42-year-old woman are being treated as “unexplained” but not suspicious.

 No further details have yet been released about their deaths and police say a file has been prepared for the coroner.